RWA & Private Credit

 What Are Real-World Assets in DeFi?

-Real-world assets, in the DeFi context, refer to traditional financial assets that have been tokenized — represented as digital tokens on a blockchain.
-These tokens represent a claim on the underlying real-world asset.
+Real-world assets in DeFi are traditional financial assets that have been tokenized — represented as digital tokens on a blockchain that give you a claim on the underlying real-world asset.

-• Trade receivables and invoices — money owed to businesses by their customers, tokenized so DeFi lenders can finance them
+• Trade receivables and invoices — businesses tokenize money their customers owe them, letting DeFi lenders finance the gap

 • Real estate — property or property-backed debt represented as on-chain tokens

-• U.S. Treasury bills and bonds — government debt instruments tokenized for on-chain access
+• U.S. Treasury bills and bonds — government debt instruments made accessible on-chain

-• Private credit — loans to businesses that would traditionally be arranged by banks or private credit funds
+• Private credit — business loans that would traditionally go through banks or private credit funds

 • Revenue-based financing — future revenue streams used as collateral for current borrowing